• Home

 For Developers, Designers, and Researchers

-– You are invited to study and reflect on the principles modeled through Craig and Sage’s collaboration.
+– You are invited to study and reflect on the principles modeled through Craig mentoring the AI assistant (Sage)

 – You are not permitted to use, reproduce, or integrate the model into any system — in part or in whole — without ethical engagement, proper attribution, and formal permission